emilymech/emilymech/content/publication/dikker_et_al_2022/index.md

 ---
-title: 'Exploring age-related changes in inter-brain synchrony during verbal communication'
+title: Exploring age-related changes in inter-brain synchrony during verbal communication

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here